-(a) Greatcoat-As for General Officers, but with Corps buttons. (b) Mess Jacket-As for General Officers, with the exception that the shoulder straps are to be edged with $\frac{1}{4}$ -inch staff pattern gold lace in place of oak-leaf pattern; Corps buttons. (c) Tropical Mess Jacket-As for General Officers but with Corps buttons. (d) Blue Trousers-Scarlet cloth stripes $2\frac{1}{2}$ inches in width in place of scarlet welts. (e) Cap Badge-The Imperial Crown is to be worn on the cap and beret. (f) Gorget Patches-Scarlet patches with crimson gimp cord and small staff buttons are to be worn with all orders of dress, other than No. Kit, as follows:- (i) Serge and Khaki Drill Tunic-Patches are to be $3\frac{1}{2}$ inches long and $1\frac{1}{2}$ inches wide, triangular at the points and shaped to fit the collar above the lapel. (ii) Blue and Khaki Battledress, Bush Jackets and Shirts-Similar in design to above but 2 inches long to the point and 1 inch wide.
-The patches are to be worn horizontally on each side of the opening to the collar, pointing to the rear, the top of the patch being $\frac{1}{2}$ inch from the top of the collar. (g) Letters "RM" will not be worn on shoulder straps.
+(a) Greatcoat-As for General Officers, but with Corps buttons. (b) Mess Jacket-As for General Officers, with the exception that the shoulder straps, secured E II R with Garter Emblem buttons, are to be edged with $\frac{1}{4}$ -inch staff pattern gold lace in place of oak-leaf pattern. (c) Tropical Mess Jacket-As for General Officers but with E II R with Garter Emblem buttons for shoulder straps. (d) Mess Waistcoats-As for other officers. (e) Blue Trousers-Scarlet cloth stripes $1\frac{1}{2}$ inches in width in place of scarlet welts. (f) Cap Badge-The Imperial Crown is to be worn on the cap and beret. (g) Gorget Patches-Scarlet patches with crimson gimp cord and small E II R with Garter Emblem buttons are to be worn with all orders of dress, other than Mess Dress as follows:- (i) Serge and Khaki Drill Tunic-Patches are to be $8\frac{1}{2}$ inches long and $1\frac{1}{2}$ inches wide, triangular at the points and shaped to fit the collar above the lapel. (ii) Blue and Khaki Battledress, Bush Jackets and Shirts-Similar in design to above but 2 inches long to the point and 1 inch wide.
+The patches are to be worn horizontally on each side of the opening to the collar, point to the rear, the top of the patch being $\frac{1}{2}$ inch from the top of the collar. (h) Letters "RM" will NOT be worn on shoulder straps.